Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Computational details

 Thereafter, the total energies of homogeneous spin spirals were mapped onto the Heisenberg Hamiltonian to extract the pairwise exchange interaction constants.
 We calculated the exchange constants up to the 10-th nearest-neighbor to understand the stability of the noncollinear state compared to the FM state.
 The Heisenberg Hamiltonian can be expressed as

-where the pairwise exchange interaction constants are denoted as $J_{ij}$ and $\textbf{m}_{i}$ ($\textbf{m}_{i}$) is the unit vector along the magnetization direction at the site $i$ ($j$).
+where the pairwise exchange interaction constants are denoted as $J_{ij}$ and $\textbf{m}_{i}$ ($\textbf{m}_{j}$) is the unit vector along the magnetization direction at the site $i$ ($j$).
 The positive (negative) value of $J_{ij}$ indicates that an FM (antiferromagnetic) configuration is favored.

 The right (clockwise) and left (anticlockwise) rotating spin spirals are degenerate within the Heisenberg model.
 However, it is lifted when SOC is included.
 SOC brings in two contributions, namely DMI and MAE.
 The first one arises due to broken inversion symmetry at the interface.
 Since the DMI energy is relatively small compared to the total energy, we computed it within the first-order perturbation theory based on the self-consistent spin spiral state~\cite{heide2009,Zimmermann2014}.
-Within the Fert-Levy model~\cite{fertlevy}, the DMI Hamiltonian can be expressed as
+The DMI Hamiltonian can be expressed as~\cite{Dzyaloshinskii1957,Moriya1960}

 where $\boldsymbol{D}_{ij}$ is the DMI vector.
-Due to the symmetry of the film, the DMI vectors reside in the film plane and they are perpendicular to the line joining $\textbf{m}_{i}$ and $\textbf{m}_{j}$, which promotes cycloidal spin spirals.
-The positive (negative) value of the DMI constant indicates that clockwise (anticlockwise) cycloidal spin spirals are favored.
+The symmetry of the films permits an out-of-plane component of the DMI vector~\cite{vida2016}, however this component is typically small in such films.
+Therefore, we have chosen the DMI vectors in the plane of the film and perpendicular to the line joining $\textbf{m}_{i}$ and $\textbf{m}_{j}$, which promotes cycloidal spin spirals.
+The DMI lowers the energy of spin spirals with preferred rotational sense, whether clockwise or anticlockwise.
+With our sign convention, the positive (negative) value of the DMI constant indicates that clockwise (anticlockwise) homogeneous cycloidal spin spirals are favored.

 The second term arising from SOC is the MAE, which was evaluated self-consistently based on the energy difference between the in-plane and out-of-plane magnetization directions within the second variation approach~\cite{Li1990}.
 We define the MAE constant as $K_{\mathrm{MAE}}$= $E_{\parallel}$ $-$ $E_{\perp}$, where $E_{\parallel}$ and $E_{\perp}$ denote the total energies for an in-plane and out-of-plane magnetization direction, respectively.
 Thus, the positive (negative) value of the MAE constant indicates an out-of-plane (in-plane) easy magnetization axis.